skillrepos/ai-aip/labs.md

 You should see `provider=groq  key=set`.
 A CodeAgent re-sends the whole conversation each step, so this lab does hit the free-tier limit and pause part-way through - that's expected.
 (Without Groq it still runs, on the slower local `llama3.2`.)

+NOTE: If you see `provider= key=set` try the command in a new terminal to make sure the provider value is set.

 <br><br>

 2. The application converts currency from prompts like "Convert 100 USD to EUR", and remembers previous values.